cockroachdb/pebble/README.md

 tombstones, table-level bloom filters, and updates to the MANIFEST format.

-Pebble intentionally does not aspire to include every feature in RocksDB and is specifically targetting the use case and feature set needed by CockroachDB:
+Pebble intentionally does not aspire to include every feature in RocksDB and specifically targets the use case and feature set needed by CockroachDB:

 * Block-based tables
 * Checkpoints